 According to leading bookies, former Dundee United player Duncan Ferguson is the current favourite to take charge of the club.
 Ferguson played for Dundee United from 1990 to 1993 before moving on to Rangers.

 Ferguson has never managed previously, but he did have two decent interim spells with Everton.
 In July 2022, Ferguson left Everton, which is potentially one of the reasons the Toffees have been so poor this season.

 At 50 years old, it feels like Ferguson needs to take charge of a team full-time, or he may never have the chance to do it.
 Ferguson got to learn under the likes of Carlo Ancelotti, Rafael Benitez, and Frank Lampard.
 He could be a strong manager for United.

 Liam Fox – 4/1 Odds

-Fox is the currently interim boss at Dundee United.
-He will lead the side into their upcoming matches until a permanent manager can be appointed.
-Dundee United need to work quickly to get a manager sorted.
+Fox is the current interim boss at Dundee United.
+He will lead the side for their upcoming matches until a permanent manager can be appointed.
+The board need to work quickly to get a permanent manager in place.
 If the club wait too long, they could slip further away from relegation safety.

 The former Hearts player got his coaching start with the Edinburgh club.
 Fox worked his way up through the ranks with Hearts and had a brief spell in charge of Cowdenbeath.
 A return to the Hearts’ set-up saw Fox get an assistant manager’s job at Livingston following his arrival at Tannadice in 2021.

-Michael O’Neill – 8/1 Odds To Be Next Dundee United Manager
+Michael O’Neill – 8/1 On To Be Dundee United Manager

 Fresh off of being sacked by Stoke City in the English Championship, Michael O’Neill is in line for the Dundee United job.
 The former Northern Ireland manager took over at Stoke in November 2019 with the aim of getting the Potters into the top six.